Axanndar/Axanndar.Consumer/README.md

 ---

-You can register the Consume service simply with dependency injection:
+You can register the Consumer service simply with dependency injection:

 ```csharp
     // Via options configuration